What are the pros and cons of long-form content vs short-form content and which one should you publish on your blog?

-With the glut of online content and the reducing attention span of readers, many organizations are opting for short form content for their content marketing needs.
-Most of this short form content is in the form of blogs and infographics that are less than 1000 words in length.
+With the glut of online content and the reduced attention span of readers, many organizations are opting for short-form content for their content marketing needs.
+Most of this short-form content is in the form of blogs and infographics that are less than 1000 words in length.

-Short form content helps a business connect and engage with its audience.
-It also has the advantage of brief verbiage that allows a brand to deliver a strong message quickly and effectively to their audience.
+Short-form content helps a business connect and engage with its audience.
+It also has the advantage of brief verbiage that allows a brand to deliver a strong message quickly and effectively to its audience.

 The Advantages of Long-Form Content

-2. Gives the reader a deeper and broader understanding on the topic
+#2.
+Gives the reader a deeper understanding of the topic

 A definitive piece of content on any topic gives readers a deeper understanding of the topic and establishes the organization or individual as a thought leader in the industry by showcasing your knowledge on a specific subject.

-Companies across the world can save more money in the long run using long form content by optimizing their inbound marketing efforts.
+Companies across the world can save more money, in the long run, by using long-form content by optimizing their inbound marketing efforts.

 Long-form content differentiates a company from its competition and continues to generate leads for a longer period of time, as a result making the best use of the returns on the investment.

-4. Caters to an audience which is deeply invested
+#4.
+Caters to an audience that is deeply invested

-In an online market which has crossed saturation point, the only way to make a significant impact on customers is to prove that a brand is a reliable source of pertinent information.
+In an online market that has crossed saturation point, the only way to make a significant impact on customers is to prove that a brand is a reliable source of pertinent information.

-Organizations can use long form content as a tool to enhance their credibility and earn respect of consumers.
+Organizations can use long-form content as a tool to enhance their credibility and earn the respect of consumers.
 This also results in greater returns from marketing campaigns.